 Around five percent of the world’s population experience hearing loss.
 While five percent of the population is also thought to experience problems with speech.

-Lets look into the history of Better Speech and Hearing Month as well as what you can do to help raise awareness of this cause.
+Lets look into the history of Better Speech and Language Month as well as what you can do to help raise awareness of this cause.

-The Better Speech and Hearing Month was founded in 1927 by the American Speech-Language-Hearing Association.
-The aim of Better Speech and Hearing Month is to raise awareness around both speech and hearing problems while encouraging people to take a look at their own speech and hearing and to make a change in there is a problem.
+The Better Speech and Language Month was founded in 1927 by the American Speech-Language-Hearing Association.
+The aim of Better Speech and Language Month is to raise awareness around both speech and hearing problems while encouraging people to take a look at their own speech and hearing and to make a change in there is a problem.

 For over nine decades, this month has been held, making people think about their hearing and speech.

-How to celebrate Better Speech and Hearing Month
+How to celebrate Better Speech and Language Month

-Better Speech and Hearing Month calls on everybody to take stock of their own ability to hear and speak effectively.
+Better Speech and Language Month calls on everybody to take stock of their own ability to hear and speak effectively.

 Signs that you have a problem with your hearing include: